 In Remission – Out of Waiting Period: Permanent or Term Policy

 The waiting period depends on the insurer.
 Cancer is different from each case, depending on the stage, grade, spread, and the last treatment.
-The following are the usual waiting period of many insurance providers.
+The following are the usual waiting period for many insurance providers.